• Skip to primary navigation

 Bake the cake in a 350º F preheated oven for about 35-40 minutes or until a toothpick inserted into the center comes out clean.

-Please note the cake will not fall on the rack, rather, air will circulate through the cake and cool it evenly, and it may slowly inch down the pan.
-In my experiences, the cake does not move until I push down on the detachable center piece.
-More on that in a bit.
+Please note that the cake will not fall onto the rack; air will circulate through it and cool it evenly, and it may slowly inch down the pan.

 Step #5: Serve and Enjoy

-gluten-free angel food cake with slice topped with strawberries and whipped cream
+angel food cake topped with berries and whipped cream

 FAQs